-Employee State Insurance Scheme of India is a multidimensional social system tailored to provide socio-economic protection to worker population and their dependents covered under the scheme.
-It provides full medical care for self (contributor) and their dependents, which is admissible from day one of insurable employment.
+The Employee State Insurance Scheme of India is a multidimensional social system tailored to provide socio-economic protection to the worker population and their dependents covered under the scheme.
+It provides all medical facilities for self (contributor) and their dependents, which is admissible from day one of insurable employment.

-Insured persons are also entitled to a variety of case benefits in times of physical distress due to sickness, temporary or permanent disablement and such which results in loss of earning capacity, the confinement in respect of insured women, dependents of insured persons who die in industrial accidents or because of an employment injury or occupational hazard are entitled to a monthly pension called the defendant’s benefit.
+Insured persons are also entitled to a variety of case benefits in times of physical distress due to sickness, temporary or permanent disablement or any medical condition which results in loss of earning capacity.
+Dependents of insured persons who die in industrial accidents or because of an employment injury or occupational hazard are entitled to a monthly pension called the dependant’s benefit.

-- The scheme was further extended to shops, hotels and other establishments with 20 or more employees
+- The scheme was further extended to hotels, shops and other establishments with 20 or more employees.

 ESI coverage and contribution:

-All employees, casual, temporary or contract workers whose gross earnings are less than Rs.21, 000 per month (with effect from January 2017) are covered under the act.
+All employees, casual, temporary or contract workers whose gross earnings are less than Rs.21, 000 per month (with effect from 1st July 2019) are covered under the ESI Act, 1948.